The advert censors at ASA have published 2015's Top 10 most complained about ads

 683 complaints -- Not upheld

 This TV and cinema ad prompted complaints that the ad was offensive and encouraged bad language amongst children by using the word "booking" in place of a swear word.
-We did not uphold the complaints, judging that it was a light hearted play on
+We did not uphold the complaints, judging that it was a light hearted

 3. Paypal (UK) Ltd